Zachary Onyonka

-Dr. Zachary T. Onyonka (1939–1996) was a Kenyan politician who served his country as a cabinet minister from 1969 to 1996 in various ministries.
+Dr. Zachary T. Onyonka (1939–1996) was a Kenyan politician who served his country as a member of Parliament from the age of 29 in 1969, and later as a cabinet minister until 1996 in various ministries.

 He served in Education, Economic Planning & Development and Trade and Foreign Affairs, Planning and National Development.
 Well Known within the Kisii community, he was always at loggerheads with then Nyaribari Chache MP Simeon Nyachae until he died.

 Career

 Onyonka was elected to parliament in the 1969 elections from Kitutu West Constituency when he trounced the first cabinet minister from Kisii, Lawrence Sagini Ndemo.
 He was the youngest MP at about 27 years.
 He retained his parliamentary seat until his death.

 He was famous for leading an anti-Nyachae crusade in Kisii after he was released from Kodiaga prison in Kisumu.
 He had been arrested and charged with murder following a fatal shooting incident involving his bodyguards and a voter in then Kitutu West constituency campaigns.
 Ouru Ndege was shot dead after he attempted to attack Dr. Onyonka with a knife during the stormy 1983 campaigns along Kisii-Migori road junction.